Nvidia Stock's Been Growing for Years. Just Look At Its 100,000% Return

 The AI boom occurring right now may be more transformational than the internet boom that occurred at the turn of this century.

 While the emergence of the internet was truly transformational, the age was ushered in with a bubble that was catastrophic when it burst.
-I suspect that something similar may occur with AI, but Nvidia (NVDA) investors will not be among the collateral damage.
+I suspect that something similar may occur with AI, but Nvidia (NVDA) investors are not likely to be among the collateral damage.

 Sign up for Kiplinger’s Free E-Newsletters